 - With a pleasing look or smile; - Verbal praise to the individual or written praise to the individual; - Verbal praise for a Class or Group; - Stamps, stickers and house points to be given to child or put on a child's work; - Good behaviour or good work cards and stickers to be given to the child to take home; - Opportunity to choose a task on completion of work, for showing good/kind behaviour or special responsibility to be given by the Teacher; - Recognition of good work/behaviour by other Teachers or Classes.
-Pupils to decide with which Teacher they would wish to share their success with; - Stickers, house points and certificates rewarding specific aspects of behaviour e.g. being a good role model, helping younger children, improved behaviour at playtime etc. - Courtesy certificates each half term for children in each year group; - Merit certificates each half-term half term for children in each year group; - A visit to the Head Teacher to show their good work.
-Good behaviour or good work cards to be given to child by the Head Teacher to take home; - Classes 1 and 2 have named pegs to clearly show how a child is behaving.
+Pupils to decide with which Teacher they would wish to share their success with; - Stickers, house points and certificates rewarding specific aspects of behaviour e.g. being a good role model, helping younger children, improved behaviour at playtime etc. - Work is shared via Seesaw to engage with parents - Courtesy certificates each half term for children in each year group; - Merit certificates each half-term half term for children in each year group; - A visit to the Head Teacher to show their good work.
+Good behaviour or good work cards to be given to child by the Head Teacher to take home; - Our Foundation Stage have named pegs to clearly show how a child is behaving.
 Pegs are attached to one of three faces: "superstar", "keep it up" or "you need to think".
-Good behaviour or work may be rewarded by asking a child to "move their peg to superstar"; - In KS2 each class has a reward system in place.
+Good behaviour or work may be rewarded by asking a child to "move their peg to superstar"; - In KS1 and 2 each class has a reward system in place.
 These specific classroom reward strategies for each age group will be reviewed regularly, and may be changed to maintain the children's interest; - Mid-day supervisors give out good behaviour stickers, cards and certificates.
 They also award half termly Lunchtime Superstars, which are announced in the School newsletter.